 It’s been reasonably successful, and I’ve been able to get feedback on other travel related products that I can sell in the future.

-These days, I’m able to work and travel at the same time
+Exploring Philadelphia.
+These days, I can work and travel at the same time

 My tips for becoming self employed